adeyblue/ManAboutTheHouseEdits/index.md

 Note that this run of the series episodes from ITVHub were shown around 9:00am in the morning on ITV3.
 The repeats post-watershed at 3:00am ish were the same edits

+## Format

+The times in the headings are the points of the ITV Hub versions where the cut occurs.

+> This is dialog or actions which were cut
+>
+> This is still apart of the cut
+>
+> This is the end of the cut

+Lines before and after the above are uncut lines to give a bit of context of where the cut is in addition to the timestamp.

+* Sections like this are comments from me about the cut *

 ## Where's S1?

 By the time I thought about doing this, S1 had already expired off of ITV Hub.
 It'll be repeated at some point and if I remember, I'll probably update.

 # S2E1 - While the Cat's Away

-Itv: Tuesday, 7 Sept 2021, 9:05am
+ITV: Tuesday, 7 Sept 2021, 9:05am
 Dailymotion source: johnurqhart - DVD?
 It has a Thames countdown board (I don't know the technical term) on the front of it and a Thames Colour Production endboard

 ## 1:35

 Robin: We'll turn the telly off first

 > Jo: We will not.
 I quite fancy the one who plays the strong, silent sherrif.
 > Chrissy: Bent as a corkscrew
 > Jo: How do you know?
 > Chrissy: Well, I don't really.
 But someone has to start these vicious rumours
 > Robin: Actually you know, I've got my suspicions about that horse of his too
 > Chrissy: Right

 Jo: Well, if we're gonna have a running commentary, I might as well turn it off

 ## 7:07

 Chrissy: Well that's 14 girls and 14 fellas so far
 Jo: Oh, great!

 > [Jo turns to the men behind her]
 > Jo: Maurice, we're having a party at out place tomorrow night, 8 o'clock.
 Can you and him come?
 > Maurice: Oh, super.
 [To Tom] I shall have to wash your hair
 > Tom: We do love a do
 > [Jo turns back to Chrissy]
 > Jo: OK, that's Maurice and Tom
 > Chrissy: I don't know which column to put them in
 > Jo: You'll have to make another one

 Barman: 6 bottles of red wine, 6 bottles of white and 10 eight-pint cans of bitter.
 And one packet of crisps

 ## 12:16
 Jo: Well, it's the same colour
 Robin: Listen, what you need is a little fruit

 > [Robin picks up two oranges]
 > Tom: Ooh, you spoke?
 > Robin: Alright Tom, Maurice
 > Maurice: Hello, that's a nice number you've got on
 > Robin: Thank you.
 I think yours is very nice too
 > Maurice: Ooh, ta
 > Robin: [to Jo] Listen, you haven't seen Liz have you
 > Jo: I don't know, what does she look like?
 > Robin: [looking at the oranges] Well she's sort of like...

 Chrissy: Do you like my dress?